gemdrive/gemdrive.io/pages/index.md

 A few things to note:

-* GemDrive-specific requests start with /gemdrive/.
+* GemDrive-specific requests start with `/gemdrive/`.
-* Non-GemDrive requests are the name as a vanilla webserver (except they must return CORS headers).
+* Non-GemDrive requests are the name as a vanilla webserver.
-* Requests to the GemDrive index (ie directory listings) start with /gemdrive/index/ and end with list.json, with the directory path in between.
+* Requests to the GemDrive index (ie directory listings) start with `/gemdrive/index/` and end with `list.json`, with the directory path in between.
-* Index responses are returned as simple json.
+* Index responses are returned as simple JSON.
 * File size and modification times are included (to facilitate syncing tools, for example).
 * Directory names end in "/", files do not.
-* The protocol is set up in such a way that you can pre-generate the json files for the index and serve them as static files alongside your data.
-So you could host a (read-only) GemDrive instance on a public S3 bucket, for example.
+* The protocol is set up in such a way that you can pre-generate the JSON files for the index and serve them as static files alongside your data.
+So you could host a (read-only) GemDrive instance on a public S3 bucket (or any other webserver).

 [0]: https://github.com/gemdrive/gemdrive-go